ordered-online/codes/README.md

 # ordered online codes service

 This django based micro service provides an API to obtain codes for user authentication.
 The service creates disposable codes on demand.
-Each code has its own unique numeral value.
+Each code has its own unique string.
-Note that codes can be predicted, since they are generated in a sequential way.
-It is therefore important to make sure, that authentication cannot be inferred by third parties.
+Any code, but also other values can be rendered to a qr code.

 ## Technology Stack